White noise: Computing

 White noise is used as the basis of some random number generators.
-For example, Random.org uses a system of atmospheric antennae to generate random digit patterns from sources that can be well-modeled by white noise.
+For example, Random.org uses a system of atmospheric antennas to generate random digit patterns from sources that can be well-modeled by white noise.

 Tinnitus treatment

 White noise is a common synthetic noise source used for sound masking by a tinnitus masker.
 White noise machines and other white noise sources are sold as privacy enhancers and sleep aids (see music and sleep) and to mask tinnitus.
 The Marpac Sleep-Mate was the first domestic use white noise machine built in 1962 by traveling salesman Jim Buckwalter.
-Alternatively, the use of an FM radio tuned to unused frequencies ("static") is a simpler and more cost-effective source of white noise.
+Alternatively, the use of an AM radio tuned to unused frequencies ("static") is a simpler and more cost-effective source of white noise.
 However, white noise generated from a common commercial radio receiver tuned to an unused frequency is extremely vulnerable to being contaminated with spurious signals, such as adjacent radio stations, harmonics from non-adjacent radio stations, electrical equipment in the vicinity of the receiving antenna causing interference, or even atmospheric events such as solar flares and especially lightning.

 Work environment

 The effects of white noise upon cognitive function are mixed.
-Recently, a small study found that white noise background stimulation improves cognitive functioning among secondary students with attention deficit hyperactivity disorder (ADHD), while decreasing performance of non-ADHD students.
+A small study published in 2007 found that white noise background stimulation improves cognitive functioning among secondary students with attention deficit hyperactivity disorder (ADHD), while decreasing performance of non-ADHD students.
 Other work indicates it is effective in improving the mood and performance of workers by masking background office noise, but decreases cognitive performance in complex card sorting tasks.

 Similarly, an experiment was carried out on sixty-six healthy participants to observe the benefits of using white noise in a learning environment.
 The experiment involved the participants identifying different images whilst having different sounds in the background.
 Overall the experiment showed that white noise does in fact have benefits in relation to learning.
 The experiments showed that white noise improved the participants' learning abilities and their recognition memory slightly.